The Transfer Pricing Law Review: Cyprus

 In the absence of transfer pricing guidelines, Cyprus companies that hold intangible assets (trademarks, industrial designs) should, for the purposes of determining the transfer price on the contemplated income streams, expect to employ a variety of commonly used valuation techniques, such as discounted valuations.
 Such valuation techniques are used in particular for hard-to-value intangibles for which comparable transactions do not exist.
 It should be noted that discounted valuation techniques should be based on reasonable forecasts and assumptions.

-Notwithstanding this, it is advisable also to test whether available comparables, or near comparables, exist that would allow the taxpayer to use the aforementioned traditional transaction methods.
+Notwithstanding this, it is advisable to test whether available comparables, or near comparables, exist that would allow the taxpayer to use the aforementioned traditional transaction methods.
 Thus, a taxpayer should be in a position to demonstrate that the anticipated 'compensation', allowing the use of the intangibles, reflects the functions the taxpayer performs (in relation to the protection and exploitation of the intangibles) and related operating expenses (such as promotional expenses to enhance the value of the intangibles) and risks assumed (exploitation risk in terms of the uncertainty in the production of income streams).
 In this respect, taxpayers are expected to set out the income stream prospects along with functions performed and related costs to demonstrate that the overall 'pricing' is justified economically and commercially.

 The tax authorities tend to accept the pricing on the controlled transaction if the taxpayer demonstrates the reasonableness of the pricing.
-In the absence of transfer pricing guidelines, it also follows that there is no specific oversight on the basis of DEMPE22 principles and general principles apply.
+In the absence of transfer pricing guidelines, it also follows that there is no specific oversight based on DEMPE22 principles and general principles apply.
 It is expected that transfer pricing regulations will be issued by the tax authorities, which will potentially mark a change in the current approach of both the tax authorities and potentially the taxpayers in controlled transactions.
 In fact, the tax authorities recently issued a circular23 stating that for the determination of 'embedded income'24 arising from qualifying intellectual property, the OECD Transfer Pricing Guidelines should be followed.

 In view of the current absence of regulations or legislative provisions explicitly mandating transfer pricing guidance or methodology, any settlements reached in response to a controlled transaction would be effected in the broader context of settlements with the tax authorities following an examination of the financial (tax) returns of the taxpayer.
 In this respect, the settlement would involve an agreement on, inter alia, the historical treatment of the taxpayer's affairs (including any transfer pricing issues that may arise).
 Thus, any settlement reached on a transfer pricing issue would generally be of an ex post nature (applying to historical transactions) and not ex ante.